-The public participation strategy for the community shall be used to identify effective/proactive engagement tools that will increase accountability and transparency, requiring a municipality to often seek public input as well as record and share the results of the various methods.
-This should serve as a "communication toolbox" for the community to use on methods that prove most effective.
+A public participation plan (P3) is essential for outlining how the public will be engaged throughout the planning and development process.
+The plan allows for interactions to share and receive information in ways that are adjusted in content and intensity to the size and scope of the project at hand.
+In addition, the P3 acts as a tool for accountability and transparency, requiring a municipality to often seek public input as well as record and share the results of the various methods.
+Furthermore, the public participation plan conserves resources in the long-run by evaluating the most valuable ways to engage the public.
 The document is updated to reflect success and areas in need of improvement, leaving a strong culture of public involvement, despite municipal turnover.